Content

 Highlights

-• Being a non-stimulant, it is used as the second choice of treatment.
+• It is typically used as a second-line treatment.
 Your healthcare provider may prescribe you Intuniv if stimulant medications aren’t working for you or if you are looking for a medication with fewer side effects.

 • Intuniv can cause some unwanted side effects, like any other medicine.
 These include dizziness, drowsiness, or lightheadedness.